ciardorje/Multi-Season_Spatial_MSOM/README.md

 * ```theta[sp]``` = The increase in occurence probability (on the logit scale) if the species DID occur within the site in the year before, i.e., ```(year-1)```.
 We know whether or not the species occurred in that site in the year before from ```z[sp,site,(year-1)]```...
 * ```z[sp,site,(year-1)]``` = A binary variable indicating whether (1) or not (0) a species occured at a site in the year before.
 I'll cover more on how this is estimated in a moment.
 When a species didn't occur at a site in the year before ```z[sp,site,(year-1)]``` will be 0, and therefore ```(theta[sp] * z[sp,site,(year-1)])``` will also equal 0, and the theta parameter won't have any effect on occurence probability.

 This process (temporal correlation) could possibly be expanded to take into account multiple years before (i.e., if you had a sample from year 4 and you knew that the species occured at the site in all 3 previous years, the probability that the species would occur at the site in year 4 may be even higher than if it had just occurred there in year 3).
-I'd have to look into how to do this but I am happy to if you wanted to do that.

 <br>

 That's the end of our occurence probability estimation.
-Now we want to know whether or not the species *actually* occured at each site (or at least estimate whether it did.
+Now we want to know whether or not the species *actually* occured at each site (or at least estimate whether it did).
 These occurence estimates are represented by the ```z``` parameter mentioned above:

 ```r
     z[i,j,y] ~ dbern(psi[i,j,y])